 - Look at different use cases for mobility with EMS, starting from the identity that your enterprise content has

-Session Takeaway: Microsoft EMS is going to conquer the Mobility world and it is now the time to join and embrace.
-Learn how to manage and protect mobile devices with EMS.
-Show your boss that you won't need an on premise infrastructure anymore to manage your mobile workforce.
+Session Takeaway: You’ll leave this session with the information that you need to manage and protect mobile devices with EMS, and you’ll be able to show your boss that you no longer need an on premise infrastructure to manage your mobile workforce.

 Presented by Kevin Goodman

 I, For One, Welcome Our New Enterprise Consumer Overlords

 The Citrix ICA protocol has been around for 20+ years and has recently undergone some significant changes.
 In the past ICA didn’t require too much configuration other than tweaking a policy or two around multimedia redirection or progressive/adaptive display.
 But beginning with XenApp/XenDesktop 7.x and later, ICA has completely evolved and is no longer a single display protocol, but rather a wrapper that supports multiple disparate rendering engines.
 If you have deployed XenDesktop/XenApp 7.x and later and have encountered numerous and unexpected challenges, this session is a must-attend!
 We will explain why these issues are occurring due to changes in the default ICA rendering engine and explore how you can resolve these issues by changing the rendering engine used.
 This session is a complete, comprehensive deep dive into all of the latest changes with the ICA protocol to help you understand how each of the primary rendering engines actually works, and identify when you should or shouldn’t use each particular rendering engine.
 Discussion will focus on:

 - Deep dive on each of the ICA rendering engines: Legacy, H.264, Compatibility, Desktop Composition Redirection, etc.

 - Server side and client side CPU and Bandwidth impact for each of the ICA rendering engines